Keyboard Testing

 To test, simply start at the top of the page, press the Tab key to move focus, and check that:

-- All interactive elements (any that you can interact with using a mouse) receive keyboard focus.
+• All elements you can interact with using a mouse receive keyboard focus when tabbing.
 (WCAG 2.1.1)

-- Focus moves between elements in a logical order (usually left to right, top to bottom).
+• Focus moves between the elements in a logical order (usually left to right, top to bottom).
 (WCAG 2.4.3)

-- Elements can be operated using standard keyboard commands (see above).
+• Elements can be operated using standard keyboard commands (see above and below).
 (WCAG 2.1.1)

 Getting Advanced